Skip to Content

 It was our first Cirque du Soleil – and we were utterly enchanted.

-Watching this show is something you must do in Riviera Maya, even if you’re not a newbie to Cirque du Soleil performances.
+Watching this show is something you must do in Riviera Maya, even if you’ve seen Cirque du Soleil performances before!

 6) Take the ferry to Cozumel